WalletScrutiny/WalletScrutinyCom/_android/io.klever.secure.exchange.md

 redirect_from:

 ---
-The Klever Exchange is distinct from the Klever Wallet.

-{% include walletLink.html wallet='android/cash.klever.blockchain.wallet' verdict='true' %}
+The Klever Exchange is distinct from  {% include walletLink.html wallet='android/cash.klever.blockchain.wallet' verdict='true' %}.

 ### From their Google Play description